Akame ga Kill!: Reception

 The first volume of Akame ga Kill!
-Zero also appeared on the list for three weeks, ranking at 6th place for one week.
+Zero also appeared on the list for three weeks, ranking at sixth place for one week.

-Both the main and prequel manga combined has 3.3 million copies in print as of August 2016.
+Both the main and prequel manga combined had 3.3 million copies in circulation by August 2016.
+By September 2020, the overall manga series had over 4.1 million copies in circulation.

-Kestrel Swift from The Fandom Post praised the anime's first episode for "harsh, brutal commentary on corruption and how likely it is that the more perfect someone seems, the darker the secret lurking within" as well as its production value by White Fox.
-Robert Mullarkey from UK Anime Network also gave the series a similar response for its action scenes and violence displayed.
-However, he criticized some of its characters and claimed the anime needs to "ditch the comedy".
+Kestrel Swift from The Fandom Post praised the anime's first episode for "harsh, brutal commentary on corruption and how likely it is that the more perfect someone seems, the darker the secret lurking within" as well as the production values from White Fox.
 While reviewing the series' first eight episodes, Matt Packard from Anime News Network said that "it's stupid and childish" as "[t]here's nothing mature about the idea that evil always takes the form of a psychopath or a power-hungry glutton, or that people become soul-dead assassins because something traumatic happened to them once, or that the physically weak are destined to become slaves and die weeping".
 In the Goo ranking website, Akame ga Kill! ranked 36th with 9 votes in the list of Anime's Most Miserable Endings.